-Architectural mock-ups ^(a) Bridges and Structures 1 30 Architectural paving ^(a) Bridges and Structures 1 30 Architectural paint color samples and manufacturer data ^(a) Bridges and Structures 3 30 Architectural concrete texture form liner samples and drawings ^(a) Bridges and Structures 3 30 Architectural concrete sealer samples and manufacturer data ^(a) Bridges and Structures 3 30 Architectural ornamental brick ^(a) Bridges and Structures 3 30 (a) Number of copies only applies to paper submittals arenthesis is the number requ
+Architectural mock-ups ^(a) Bridges and Structures 4 30 Architectural paving ^(a) Bridges and Structures 4 30 Architectural paint color samples and manufacturer data ^(a) Bridges and Structures 3 30 Architectural concrete texture form liner samples and drawings ^(a) Bridges and Structures 3 30 Architectural concrete sealer samples and manufacturer data ^(a) Bridges and Structures 3 30 Architectural ornamental brick ^(a) Bridges and Structures 3 30

-(a) Number of copies only applies to paper submittals.
+- (a) Number of copies only applies to paper submittals.
 Number of copies in parenthesis is the number required for full size prints.
 Full size prints are any print exceeding 11 inches by 17 inches (279.4 mm by 431.8 mm).
-Submittals of physical samples shall be through the Engineer.

-(b) Submittal time shall be within 45 calendar days from the date of award of contract.

-(c) Working drawings for nonstandard support structures of overhead highway signs shall be reviewed through the Bridges and Structures Bureau.
+Submittals of physical samples shall be through the Engineer. - (b) Submittal time shall be within 45 calendar days from the date of award of contract. - (c) Working drawings for nonstandard support structures of overhead highway signs shall be reviewed through the Bridges and Structures Bureau.

 - Digital Contract Files.
 Shall apply only when digital files are available and the Contractor uses automated machine control guidance.

 - 4 5.

-5 6.
+- 5 6.

-- 67.

-- 78.
+- 6 7.

-- 89.
+- 78. 89.

 - 9 10.

 - 10 11.

 - 11 12.

-1105.04, Conformity with and Coordination of the Contract Documents.
+- 1105.04, Conformity with and Coordination of the Contract Documents.

 - D. Should there be a discrepancy between a contract document and a document (e.g.: ASTM, AASHTO, MUTCD, etc.) referenced by a contract document, the referenced document shall carry the same hierarchy as the contract document from which it is referenced.
 Should there be a discrepancy between the contract documents and a referenced document, the contract documents govern unless obviously incorrect.

 - DE.

-- EF.
+- ĔF.

 - FG.

 - GH.